nikvuk92/1BG508/1BG508_edited.md

 plink --bfile MergeRef2 --bmerge refpops3.bed refpops3.bim refpops3.fam --make-bed --out MergeRefPop2
 ```

 It works now.
 Look at your screen output.
-You will see that the Refpops only contains SNPs that overlap with a small percentage of the SNPs in the UNknown Pops data (~15 000 vs ~95 000).
+You will see that the Refpops only contains SNPs that overlap with a small percentage of the SNPs in the Unknown Pops data (~15 000 vs ~95 000).
 We will now again filter for SNP missingness to exclude all of the extra SNPs in the Unknown Pop data (Retain only the overlap).

 ```
 plink --bfile MergeRefPop2 --geno 0.1 --make-bed --out MergeRefPop2fil